viedoc/custom-reports/example-reports/README.md

 > The example 'use case' reports have been developed for the [Phase II study design template](./StudyDesign_VIEDOC-PHASE-II-TEMPLATE_2.0.xml) included in this directory.
 Some reports depend on a more specialised design, which will be included in the folder.
 These examples also demonstrate to a variable degree testing and QC of custom reports.

+One of the best features of Reports is the ability to combine data from multiple forms.

 ## Contents:
 - [Ongoing Adverse Events](./ongoing-AEs/ongoingAEs.R): how to select data that fulfills certain criteria (adverse events that were recorded as ongoing) and data sorting.